blackboard/BBDN-LTI-Adv-Node/README.md

-# Blackboard Interactive Video Service
+# Blackboard LTI Advantage Sample Tool
-This is a Node.js and React application that allows you to select, upload videos to embed inside the Ultra editor.
+This is a Node.js and React application that allows you to create and grade an assignment.

+It's used to demonstrate all the features of LTI 1.3/Advantage

 See the respective README files for the UI app and server here: